vmikk/seqhasher/README.md

 To evaluate the performance of two solutions for processing DNA sequences, we utilized [`hyperfine`](https://github.com/sharkdp/hyperfine).

+Benchmarks were performed on a system with the following specifications:
+- CPU: Intel Core i7-10510U (Comet Lake)
+- Storage: NVMe SSD

 ### Test data

 First, let's create the test data -